That Time A Grampie In Sinclair Saved Baby Birds & Taught Grandkids Sweet Life Lessons…

-So what does a tree full of duct tape have have to do with father showing us the way?
+So what does a tree full of duct tape have to do with a father showing us the way?

 I'm so very glad you asked, and so very happy to tell you.

-At some point during the visit, as all of the kid cousins were playing, her 10-year-old son, Ben, came "tearing into camp, absolutely beside himself."
+At some point during the visit, as all of the kid cousins were playing, her young son, Ben, came "tearing into camp, absolutely beside himself."